Queen Jeongsun: Early life

-On 2 February 1745, Lady Kim was born to Kim Han-gu and Lady Won of the Wonju Won clan.
-She was born in the wealthy sector of Seosan, South Chungcheong Province during the reign of King Yeongjo, her future husband.
-Her hometown was Yeoju, Gyeonggi Province, and was a scion of the Gyeongju Kim clan.
-She had one older brother and a younger brother.
+On 2 December 1745, Lady Kim was born to Kim Han-gu of the Gyeongju Kim clan and Lady Won of the Wonju Won clan.
+She was born in the wealthy sector of the current Seosan, South Chungcheong Province during the reign of King Yeongjo, her future husband.
+Her hometown was Yeoju, Gyeonggi Province, and she had two older brothers.

+Through her 5th great-grandfather, Lady Kim was a 25th great-granddaughter of King Gyeongsun of Silla and Princess Nakrang through their second son, Kim Eun-yeol.
+Making her be distantly related to Queen Jeongan, who was the wife of King Jeongjong, the second King of Joseon, as they shared Kim Jeong-gu (김정구, 金正矩; 973–1057) as their last common ancestor; who was the grandson of Kim Eun-yeol.

+Through her 5th great-grandmother, she was an 8th great-granddaughter of Yi Je, Grand Prince Yangnyeong who was the eldest son of Queen Wongyeong and King Taejo, and the older brother to King Sejong.

 Marriage and becoming queen

 After the death of Queen Jeongseong in 1757, King Yeongjo held bridal selections to choose his second queen.
 His father had banned former concubines from becoming queen, so King Yeongjo could not elevate one of his concubines to queenship, as many former kings had done.

 On 9 June 1759, Queen Jeongsun was chosen as queen.
 During the bridal selections, Yeongjo allegedly asked the candidates what the deepest thing in the world was.
-Some cited the mountains, the sea, or a parent’s love, but she cited the human heart, capturing his attention on her wisdom.
+Some cited the mountains, the sea, or a parent's love, but she cited the human heart, capturing his attention on her wisdom.
 When asked about the most beautiful flower, she answered, "The cotton flower is the most beautiful flower, although it does not exude fashion and scent, but it is the most beautiful flower that warms the people by weaving thread."

-On 22 June 1759, Queen Jeongsun formally married King Yeongjo at Changgyeong Palace.
-This marriage was considered the oldest marriage in Joseon Dynasty history as Yeongjo was 64 years old, and the Queen was 13 years old at the time of the marriage.
-She was also 10 years younger than her husband's son and heir, Crown Prince Sado, and his daughter-in-law, Lady Hyegyeong.
+On 22 June 1759, Queen Jeongsun formally married King Yeongjo at Changgyeonggung.
+This marriage was considered the oldest marriage in Joseon dynasty history as Yeongjo was 64 years old, and the Queen was 13 years old at the time of the marriage.
+She was also 10 years younger than her husband's son and heir, Crown Prince Sado, and his daughter-in-law, Lady Hyegyŏng.
+As well as being 7 years older than his grandson, Grand Heir Yi San.